 Legal cases that require lost wage calculations

-Any legal case resulting in a plaintiff losing their ability to produce income will require lost wage calculations, including personal injury case and accident claims, medical malpractice claims, employment claims, and other practice areas.
+Any legal case resulting in a plaintiff losing their ability to produce income will require lost wage calculations, including personal injury case and accident claims, medical malpractice claims, dental malpractice, employment claims, and other practice areas.

 Contact us for economic damage calculations and expert witness testimony for your lost wages claim

 The nuance and detail of the legal claim process create many factors to consider.
-When it comes to lost wages, plaintiffs and defendants must consider factors such as lost earning capacity or lost earning potential, fringe benefits, collateral sources, and more to build the most robust case possible.
+When it comes to lost wages, plaintiffs and defendants must consider factors such as lost earning capacity or earning potential, fringe benefits, collateral sources, and more to build the most robust case possible.
 This range of factors makes working with a skilled economic expert who understands the implications and can determine the full scope of damages and financial loss.

 As one of the top economic consulting firms in the United States, The Knowles Group has determined calculations and provided expert testimony in multiple states and federal courtrooms nationwide in various legal cases for plaintiffs and defendants.